 No, patients can self refer to the consultation/ultrasound screening.
 To schedule a consultation at Robbinsdale or Maple Grove, call 763-581-5423.

-Yes, most carriers (including Medicare) provide coverage for the procedure if there is an indication for treatment, such as leg pain, swelling or heaviness, or skin manifestations of varicose veins.
+Yes.
+Most carriers (including Medicare) provide coverage for the procedure if there is an indication for treatment; for example: leg pain, swelling or heaviness and/or skin manifestations of varicose veins.